 Rollaway Bed / Baby Crib Fee

-If your hotel charges for the use of a rollaway bed or baby crib, expect to pay $10 to $25 per day.
-This fee is difficult to avoid if you are traveling with an adult guest, but you can bring your own portable crib if you plan to travel with a baby.
+If your hotel charges for use of a rollaway bed or baby crib, expect to pay $10 to $25 per day.
+This fee is difficult to avoid if you are traveling with an adult guest, but you can bring your own portable crib if you are traveling with a baby.

 Acceptable Hotel Fees